CL0C4/CreditDefaultAnalysis/readme.md

 - 69% Accuracy: Looks good, however as previously mentioned, the amount of non-defaulters far outranks defaulters, so a model could just guess "no default" for everyone and be quite accurate, so this will be ignored

 ### 0.30 Threshold
-422 False Negatives: The model approved 422 borrowers who ended up defaulting
+- 422 False Negatives: The model approved 422 borrowers who ended up defaulting
-4117 False Positives: The model flagged 4117 good borrowers
+- 4117 False Positives: The model flagged 4117 good borrowers
-Row 1: high-risk applicants
 - 79% Recall: The model caught 79% of the actual defaulters, providing much stronger portfolio protection, though 21% still leaves some exposure to credit losses
 - 28% Precision: Out of everyone flagged by the model, only 28% actually defaulted, meaning this lower threshold is extremely risk-averse and heavily penalizes applicant approval rates
 - 0.41 F1-Score: Indicates the model is still struggling to find a healthy mix, dropping slightly because the aggressive gain in catching defaults was offset by a massive wave of false alarms